|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Weekly Technical Indicators: [See ABBV weekly technical indicators chart] Weekly technical indicators are neutral.
-The weekly MACD line is above its signal line since August 1, 2025.
-This is an indication that the medium-term trend is up.
+The weekly MACD line is below its signal line since December 5, 2025.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 | |